BrianMikinski/NgMatador/README.md

 # ngMatador
-Testing Angular 8 and the Angular Material Library

-### This solution has been upgraded from the default Visual Studio Angular 6 templates to Angular 8 with Material 8
+Testing Angular 8 and the Angular Material Library.
+This solution has been upgraded from the default Visual Studio Angular 6 templates to Angular 8 with Material 8.

 ### Be sure to following the material guide to make sure you add the correct themes, iconography, etc